 - Is solar energy part of the project?

 The county is researching the potential for a ground-mounted solar array on 5 acres directly east of the new Public Safety Center.
 The array would help power the safety center, but would not be tied to the grid.

 - How is the Public Safety Center being financed?

-The Board of Commissioners have asked the Minnesota Legislature to allow it to ask voters to consider approving a countywide sales tax that would pay for the new Public Safety Center.
+The board asked the Minnesota Legislature to allow it seek voter approval for a countywide sales tax that would help repay the bonds.
 The board endorsed a .375% tax, noting that tax rate will likely bring in a bit more than it needs to repay the anticipated 30-year bond issue, letting the county to repay the debt more quickly.

 - July 2019 Department of Corrections reclassification notification

 - 2019 County Jail/Facility Request for Proposal

 - December 2020 DOC correspondence - reclassification extension request